-The major research task centres on the conflicts which took part between the early European settlers and the Aborigines.
+The major research task centres on the conflicts which took part between the early European settlers and the Indigenous people.
 The way in which this research is presented has a technology focus.
-Creating a website, for example, is one option.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 History History History 7 Hist History 8 Australia at War or History 10 Modern History 1&2 Australian History 3&4 Colonial History Civics and Citizenship History Revolutions 3&4
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 History History 7 History 8 Australia at War History 10 Modern History 1&2 Australian History 3&4 Shaping our Nation Civics and Citizenship History Revolutions 3&4